The Shipping Law Review: Marine Insurance

 The Insurance Act 2015 changes the law regarding fraudulent claims by removing avoidance as a remedy.
 Section 12 states that if a fraudulent claim is made, the insurer is not liable for it, and can terminate the contract and refuse liability for any subsequent claim, but it will not affect any previous claims, regardless of whether they have been paid.
 However, it deliberately does not deal with the definition of a fraudulent claim, nor refer at all to fraudulent devices, as the Law Commissions considered that this should be determined by the courts.

-Fraudulent devices, used in connection with presentation of an insurance claim, were considered by the courts in the case of Versloot Dredging BV v.
-HDI Gerling Industrie Versicherung.20 In this case, the insurers argued for a fraudulent device defence in that a crew member had deliberately or recklessly given a false account of the casualty in a letter to the insurers' solicitors.
+Fraudulent devices, used in connection with presentation of an insurance claim, were considered by the courts in Versloot Dredging BV v.
+HDI Gerling Industrie Versicherung.23 In this case, the insurers argued for a fraudulent device defence, in that a crew member had deliberately or recklessly given a false account of the casualty in a letter to the insurers' solicitors.
 The account was to the effect that the crew had not investigated the bilge alarm that had sounded shortly after the ingress of water because the vessel was rolling in heavy weather at the time.
-It later emerged that the bilge alarm had not sounded and therefore the explanation as to why the alarm had not been investigated was false.
-The Court found that this evidence was false and misleading and that the crew member in question had no reason to believe it was true, and that he was reckless in his actions.
+It later emerged that the bilge alarm had not sounded and, therefore, the explanation as to why the alarm had not been investigated was false.
+The High Court of England and Wales found that this evidence was false and misleading and that the crew member in question had no reason to believe it was true, and that he was reckless in his actions.
 The Court also found that the false account was intended to promote the claim.

 v Amendment to the Third Parties (Rights Against Insurers) Act 2010